D-Ultrafilters and their Monads: Further Examples

 (a) If $\gl$ is an infinite cardinal, then the codensity monad is analogous to the above example of $\Set_{\gl}\hookrightarrow \Set$, see \cite{ABCPR}.
 A vector $x$ in $X^{\aa}$ is called \textit{$\gl$-complete} if for every linear decomposition $e:X\to A$ with dim$A<\gl$, we have $e^{\aa}(x)\in\eta_A[A]$.
 All $\gl$-complete vectors form a submonad of $(-)^{\aa}$.
 And this is the codensity monad of $K$-$\Vec_{\gl}\hookrightarrow K$-$\Vec$.

-(b) For $\ca$ consisting of $K$ alone the codensity monad is larger than $(-)^{\aa}$: it assigns to $X$ all \textit{homogeneous} functions from $X^{\ast}$ to $K$ (i.e., those preserving the scalar multiplication).
+(b) For $\ca$ consisting of $K$ alone the codensity monad is larger than $(-)^{\aa}$: it assigns to $X$ the space of all \textit{homogeneous} functions from $X^{\ast}$ to $K$ (i.e., those preserving the scalar multiplication).
 More precisely, $T$ is the subfunctor of $SX=K^{X^{\ast}}$ given by

 Indeed, the diagram $C_X$ given by $(X\xrightarrow{a}K)\mapsto K$ has the cone $\pi_a: TX\to K$ formed by restrictions of the projections of $K^{X^{\ast}}$.
 That is,

 To prove that this is a limit cone, let another cone with domain $Z$ be given: